 Venita Blackburn is the author of two books of short stories.
-Her first story collection, BLACK JESUS AND OTHER SUPERHEROES, was awarded the 2016 Prairie Schooner Book Prize in Fiction.
+Her first story collection Black Jesus and Other Superheroes, was awarded the 2016 Prairie Schooner Book Prize in Fiction.
 Her manuscript was selected by guest judges Jennine Capó Crucet and Helon Habila, along with Prairie Schooner editor-in-chief, Kwame Dawes.
 This annual contest awards a $3,000 prize and publication by the University of Nebraska Press.
 Stories from this collection appeared in Santa Monica Review, Faultline, Georgia Review, Madison Review, Pleiades, Bat City Review, and Devil’s Lake Review, among others.

-Her second story collection, HOW TO WRESTLE A GIRL, was published by MCD x FSG Originals in 2021, and was a Paris Review staff pick and an Amazon Editors’ Pick.
+Her second story collection, How to Wrestle a Girl: Stories, was published by MCD x FSG Originals in 2021.
+It was a Paris Review staff pick and an Amazon Editors’ Pick.
 According to the publisher, many of the stories, including “Ground Fighting” (which appeared in Story #8, summer 2020) are set in Southern California and follow a teenage girl in the aftermath of her beloved father’s death, capturing her sister’s and mother’s encounters with men of all ages, as well as the narrator’s developing attraction to her best friend, Esperanza.
 These stories explore the narrator’s developing sense of queerness and the physical abilities of her body, examined through athletics, religion, and family.
 Stories from this collection originally appeared in Ploughshares, The Paris Review, Virginia Quarterly Review, SmokeLong Quarterly, Los Angeles Review of Books Quarterly Journal, Split Lip Magazine, The Spectacle, Electric Literature, and DIAGRAM.

 Blackburn is also the founder and president of Live, Write, an organization devoted to offering free creative writing workshops for communities of color.
 She created this program in Phoenix, Arizona, in 2016 and later expanded the program to her home state of California.
 In 2014, she was awarded a Bread Loaf Fellowship and several Pushcart Prize nominations.
-In 2018, she earned a place as a finalist for the PEN/Bingham award for debut fiction, finalist for the NYPL Young Lions award, and recipient of the PEN America Los Angeles literary prize in fiction.
+In 2018, she earned a place as a finalist for the PEN/Bingham award for debut fiction, a finalist for the NYPL Young Lions Award, and recipient of the PEN America Los Angeles literary prize in fiction.